“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The bishop and his counselors regularly participate in Young Women meetings, service, and activities.
 If there are multiple Young Women classes, the bishop may assign himself and his counselors to work with specific classes.

-The bishop calls and sets apart an adult woman to serve as Young Women president.
+The bishop calls and sets apart an adult woman to serve as the ward Young Women president.
 If the unit is large enough, she recommends one or two adult women to be called as her counselors (see chapter 30).
 The bishopric considers her recommendations and extends the callings.

 If a branch does not have a Young Women president, the Relief Society president may organize instruction for the young women until a Young Women president is called.